-- 4. Revenue collection technology and systems; and - 5.
-Other items referred by the Common Council, Transportation Policy and Planning Board, Traffic Engineer & Parking Manager, or Transit Manager. - (c) Pedestrian, Bicycle, and Motor Vehicle. - 1.
-Pedestrian and bicycle safety, enforcement, and facility maintenance programs; - 2.
-School crossings; - 3.
-Safety programs and projects; - 4.
-Traffic signals; - 5.
-Crossing guard assignments; - 6.
-Traffic calming; - 7.
+- (c) Pedestrian, Bicycle, and Motor Vehicle. - Pedestrian and bicycle safety, enforcement, and facility maintenance programs; - 2.
+School crossings; - Safety programs and projects; - Traffic signals; - Crossing guard assignments; - Traffic calming; - 7.
 Provide recommendations to the Board of Public Works regarding right-ofway use and geometric design on arterial and collector street projects; - 8.
 Development Review; and - 9.
-Other items referred by the Common Council, Transportation Policy and Planning Board, Traffic Engineer & Parking Manager, or Transit Manager. - Appeal.
-The Mayor, any alderperson, or any member of the Transportation Commission may (6) appeal to the Common Council any final decision of the Transportation Commission related to one of the items listed in sub.
+Other items referred by the Common Council, Transportation Policy and Planning Board, or Director of Transportation. - (6) Appeal.
+The Mayor, any alderperson, or any member of the Transportation Commission may appeal to the Common Council any final decision of the Transportation Commission related to one of the items listed in sub.
 (5) above.
 For purposes of this ordinance, final decisions do not include recommendations made to the Transportation Policy and Planning Board or Common Council.
 For any appeal, the appellant(s) shall file a petition of appeal with the City Clerk within ten (10) days of the Transportation Commission's final decision.
 The petition shall state the decision being appealed, the reasons for appeal, and the relief being requested.
 Once the petition is filed, the City Clerk shall set the appeal for a public hearing on the next Council agenda that is at least seven (7) days after receipt of the appeal.
 After a public hearing, the Common Council may, by favorable two-thirds (2/3) vote of its members, reverse or modify the decision of the Transportation Commission with or without conditions, or refer the matter back to the Transportation Commission with or without instructions, if it finds that the decision is inconsistent with the transportation element of the Comprehensive Plan, is inconsistent with any transportation policy or plan adopted by the Transportation Policy and Planning Board, or is contrary to the public health, safety or welfare." - 4.
 This ordinance will become effective on January 1, 2018.